 Most likely the reason why none of the Losers can have kids is that if they did having the responsibility of having a kid to raise would keep them from running off to Derry on a potential suicide mission to take out IT, and if even one of the Losers with the exception of Stan didn't go to kill it, the very specific set of circumstances that need to occur for IT to be killed once and for all couldn't happen.

 The full dramatic irony of the Losers' club: they really are losers.
 They lost each other.
 But they lost each other because they won.

 IT is the most Dark Tower of the non-Dark Tower books.
 The Losers' club is a Ka-Tet and their cyclic battle with IT is a prime example of how Ka * the DT universe's form of fate works; the same events have a tendency to recur during both their encounters in 1958 and 1985, they can feel the force of the White when they form the circle, they can share Khef when they are together, and towards the end they feel Ka-Shume.
 IT itself is a creature from Todash space with its true form, the Deadlights, circling the outside of the Tower.

 One could argue that the whole concept of IT is sort of an Evil Counterpart to the Christian Trinity.
 There's the "Father" (IT's Giant Spider form), the "Son" (Pennywise, who is IT in "human" form), and the Unholy Spirit (the deadlights, IT's spiritual form).

 It's only in the book, but Beverly's father chases her all over town when he means to finally kill her.
-But think about it; he's a man in his forties who works a fairly exhausting job and drinks every night, where does a man like that get the energy to chase a healthy, fairly athletic twelve-year-old?
+But think about it; he's a man in his forties who works a fairly exhausting job, where does a man like that get the energy to chase a healthy, fairly athletic twelve-year-old?
 From IT.
 Not only does IT crawl in behind the eyes of people you care about, it makes them stronger.